 “God” isn’t exactly a pronoun, but like pronouns, the word has often functioned, at least partly, as an “indexical” term: “Indexicals are linguistic expressions whose reference shifts from context to context: some paradigm examples are ‘I’, ‘here’, ‘now’, ‘today’, ‘he’, ‘she’, and ‘that’” (http://plato.stanford.edu/entries/indexicals/).

 “All agree,” says St. Augustine, “that God is whatever they put above all other things” (On Christian Doctrine, 1.7.7).
-“God,” says St. Anselm, “you are that than which no greater can be conceived” (Proslogion, 2).
+“God,” says St. Anselm, “you are that than which no greater can be thought” (Proslogion, 2).
 Martin Luther develops this in a different way in his Large Catechism: “That now, I say, upon which you set your heart and put your trust is properly your god.”
-Paul Tillich, perhaps most famously, agreed that “‘God’ … is the name for that which concerns man ultimately” (Systematic Theology, vol. 1, p.
+Friedrich Schleiermacher, “the father of modern theology,” held that “what all expressions of piety have in common … is this: that we are conscious of ourselves as absolutely dependent or, which intends the same meaning, as being in relation with God” (Christian Faith, #4).
+Paul Tillich, perhaps most famously, said that “‘God’ … is the name for that which concerns man ultimately” (Systematic Theology, vol. 1, p.
 211).

-Augustine, Anselm, Luther and Tillich all imply that “God” is a linguistic expression “whose reference shifts from context to context,” like that of indexicals.
+Augustine, Anselm, Luther, Schleiermacher, and Tillich all imply that “God” is a linguistic expression “whose reference shifts from context to context,” like that of indexicals, including pronouns.
 The reference depends partly on how you or I are now imagining and responding to everything else, including even you or me.
 Whoever or whatever else is here, God is supposed to be more wonderfully here.

 To sum up, “God” names, at the very least, whatever (or whoever) is more wonderfully here than anything else I or you can even imagine.
 You and I and others like us are also more wonderfully here than anything that isn’t a “you” or an “I.” But “God” names whatever is even more wonderfully here, not less so, than you or I or others like us.